 “Rules are important.
 I remember a player who had an argument with the referee and we wouldn’t allow him back until he made an apology.
 On another occasion, I sent two lads home just for chatting in the corridor when they should’ve been resting in their rooms.
 This meant that they didn’t make it to Europe with us and lost out on a medal.
 Later they came to me and said ‘that decision meant that we missed winning our medals; but it made us better people’.
 They all learn.”

-When the Spanish under-21 team played that of England last year, the starting 11 of Spain had already clocked-up 944 first team appearances for their clubs.
+When the Spanish under-21 team played England’s in 2015, the starting 11 of Spain had already clocked-up 944 first team appearances for their clubs.
 Though England’s had a similar number of professional appearances, a great percentage of them had been picked up whilst out on loan to lower league clubs.
 Spain’s players were starters for Valencia, Atlético Madrid, Barcelona and Athletic Club, both domestically and on the European stage.

-After the three impressed at Manchester United, Arsenal and Valencia respectively, the Catalan giants were in like a shot to bring La Masia’s late bloomers home and turn them into European and world champions.
-Martin Montoya, Cristian Tello and Alen Halilović have all left the Camp Nou – for varyinf reasons – whilst Barca are reported to have buy-back clauses in the contracts of Adama Traoré, Andreu Fontàs and Jonathan Dos Santos.
+After the three impressed at Manchester United, Arsenal, Villarreal and Valencia respectively, the Catalan giants were in like a shot to bring La Masia’s late bloomers home and turn them into European and world champions.
+Martín Montoya, Cristian Tello and Alen Halilović have all left the Camp Nou – for varying reasons – whilst Barca are reported to have buy-back clauses in the contracts of a number of other youngsters, including Mboula.

 Luckily for Simons, his father is an ex-professional in the Eredivisie and knows the game and bags of money aren’t of such high priority to the family.
 Nevertheless, it’s a lot of pressure on these young boys, some of which that haven’t even reached puberty, yet carry their family’s contentment and fantasies on their shoulders.